Clem Morden

 Clemence Edward Morden (22 May 1907 – 26 March 1987) was a former Australian rules footballer who played with St Kilda and Collingwood in the Victorian Football League (VFL).

+Morden was captain-coach of South Ballarat Football Club's 1934 Ballarat Wimmera Football League's premiership side.

 Family

 The son of John Patrick Morden, and Honora Morden, née O'Brien, Clemence Edward Morden was born at Korumburra, Victoria, on 22 May 1907.

 His brother, Jim Morden, played for St Kilda in the VFL, and his brother-in-law, Jack O'Rourke, played with St Kilda and Fitzroy in the VFL.

 He married Nancy Adelaide Forbes (1912–1973) in 1934.